bustleandflurry/bottle-api-json-formatting/README.md

 bottle\_api\_json\_formatting.**JsonFormatting**(*supported\_types=*['\*/\*'], *debug=False*)

 *supported\_types* allows you to expressly set which Content-Types are acceptable for a json formatted response.
-When set Content-Types not in the will be passed through untouched.
+When set any Content-Types not in the will be passed through untouched.

 *debug* set to True will add the fields exception and traceback to error responses.